Omicron Delta Epsilon

 |Omicron Delta Epsilon is the international economics honor society.
 We have had a chapter at Villanova since 1967.
 The society is open to all juniors and seniors having an overall grade point average of 3.5 or better, as well as a grade point average of 3.5 or better in the economic courses taken.
 Eligible students must have completed a minimum of four economics courses.
 All students who meet these minimum requirements are invited to contact the faculty advisor (Dr. Clain, 610-519-6556, email@example.com) for more information on how to apply for ODE membership.|

-The ODE 23rd Annual Undergraduate Research Conference in Business and Economics was held on Friday, April 13, 2012, at Ursinus College.
+The ODE 24th Annual Undergraduate Research Conference in Business and Economics was held on Friday, April 19, 2013, at Ursinus College.
 Students from area undergraduate institutions, including Villanova University, presented and discussed their research in concurrent morning sessions.
 A luncheon followed the morning sessions.
-Four Villanova students participated in this event in 2012.
+Six Villanova students writing senior theses under the direction of Dr. Kenneth Taylor participated in this event in 2013.

 The paper that wins first place in the Adam Smith Contest is usually entered into the national ODE undergraduate research paper competition, the Taussig competition (http://www.omicrondeltaepsilon.org/awards.html).
 Three Adam Smith contest winners have gone on to win the Taussig award in recent history.In January 2011, Kathryn Nantz, then Vice President of Competitions for Omicron Delta Epsilon, announced that the winner of the Frank W. Taussig Article Award for 2010-2011 was Kelley Bergsma '10, for her paper entitled "Does Offering Microsavings Make Sense for Microfinance Institutions?".
-In addition to generating more prize money, Ms. Bergsma's prize-winning paper became eligible for submission for publication in The American Economist.
+In addition to generating more prize money, Ms. Bergsma's prize-winning paper became eligible for submission for publication in The American Economist; the paper appeared in the Fall 2011 issue of the journal.
 Additionally, the Villanova University chapter of ODE was awarded $200, which was donated to Opportunity International (www.opportunity.org) in Ms. Bergsma's honor.

 Jonathan Klick '97 was the 1997 winner of the Taussig Award, for his paper entitled "Do Dollars Make a Difference?
 The Relationship Between Expenditures and Test Scores in Pennsylvania's Public Schools" (The American Economist, Vol. 44, No. 1, Spring 2000, pp. 81-87) Klick, who went on to complete both an economics Ph.D. and a J.D. at George Mason University, is now Professor of Law at the University of Pennsylvania. (http://search.proquest.com.ezp1.villanova.edu/abiglobal/docview/200703218/fulltext/1343952C199555F2B5F/3?accountid=14853)

 Matthew Nespoli '04 won the 2006 Taussig Award for his paper entitled "Infrastructure Privatization in Latin America: A Medium Term Analysis".
 At that time, the $200 award to the Villanova University chapter of ODE was donated to Water for Waslala (http://www.waterforwaslala.org); Nespoli has been President and Founder of Water for Waslala since 2004.
-He is currently an MBA candidate in the Class of 2012 at the MIT Sloan School of Management.
+He is received his MBA from the MIT Sloan School of Management in 2012.

 For additional information about ODE, visit